Core Validator FAQs

 - Loss of Delegation: If validators perform poorly or are frequently penalized, delegators may withdraw their support, significantly reducing the validator's earning potential.

-The Validator election process in Satoshi Plus on the Core Chain network involves several key steps, integrating both Proof of Work (PoW) and Proof of Stake (PoS) elements:
+The Validator election process in Satoshi Plus on the Core network involves several key steps, integrating both Proof of Work (PoW) and Proof of Stake (PoS) elements:

 - Hash Power Delegation: Bitcoin miners contribute to validator selection by allocating a portion of their hash power, specified in the Bitcoin blocks they mine.

-- Validator Selection and Scoring: Validators are chosen based on a hybrid score combining delegated hash power from Bitcoin and staked tokens (CORE and BTC).
+- Validator Selection and Scoring: Validators are chosen based on a hybrid score combining delegated hash power from Bitcoin and staked tokens (CORE and Bitcoin).
 The hybrid for each validator is calculated based on:

 Where,